xima-media/xima-typo3-internal-news/README.md

 The notification feature can be used to inform backend users about specific events.

-Therefore a custom date (as a single date or a recurrence rule) can be defined within the news record.
+Therefore, a custom date (as a single date or a recurrence rule) can be defined within the news record.

 The notification hint will be displayed by default within a time slot 6 hours before the event (this can be adjusted in the extension settings).